Our Committees

 COMMUNIcation

-The Communication Committee, led by Jess Frost & Naomi Hoffman, maintains our website, monthly newsletter, and social media channels.
+The Communication Committee, led by Jess Frost & Naomi Huffman, maintains our website, monthly newsletter, and social media channels.
 We work together to keep the garden’s online presence up to date with photography, video, and writing.
 The Committee meets bi-weekly and publishes the MSCG newsletter on the second Wednesday of the month.

 External Affairs